 f.
 The President's Responsibilities in Tenure Recommendations.
 The president sits with the Committee of Six to review all tenure cases.
 The president, after receiving the Committee of Six's recommendation, consults with the dean of the faculty, and then formulates his or her own recommendation to the Board of Trustees.
 If both the department and the Committee of Six make negative recommendations, the president will recommend a negative decision to the Board of Trustees.
-If both the department and the Committee of Six make positive recommendations, the president will convey these recommendations to the Trustees, together with his or her own.
+If both the department and the Committee of Six make negative recommendations, the president will recommend a negative recommendations, the president will convey these recommendations to the Trustees, together with his or her own.